angular/angular/adev/src/content/guide/ssr.md

 ## Configure server-side rendering

+Note: In Angular v17 and later, `server.ts` is no longer used by `ng serve`.
+The dev server will use `main.server.ts` directly to perfom server side rendering.

 The `server.ts` file configures a Node.js Express server and Angular server-side rendering. `CommonEngine` is used to render an Angular application.

 <docs-code path="adev/src/content/examples/ssr/server.ts" visibleLines="[31,45]"></docs-code>